πŸ• Dogs

 πŸ› Hygiene

-• Regular farrier care
+• Schedule regular farrier care for healthy feet.

 πŸ›οΈ Essential Supplies

-• Feed buckets
+• Feed buckets for mealtime

 πŸŽ“ Training

-• Professional training often needed
+• Professional training is often well worth it, especially for beginners.

 πŸ‘₯ Socialization